krishnapopat130324-art/DocBrain/README.md

 - Desktop notification alerts
 - Simple terminal-based interface

-## 🖼 Sample Output

-Here’s what the program looks like when running

-output.png

 ## 🛠️ Technologies Used
 - Python 3
 - JSON for data storage